Type of Funding

 The purpose of these grants is to assist women from developing countries who are pursuing their education with the aim of improving the lives of women and children in their countries.

 US and Canada: In addition to the general requirements, applicants must already be enrolled as a full time student, with a relevant student visa, and plan to continue studying full time in the following academic year.
 They must not hold US citizenship or permanent residency (green card) or Canadian citizenship or Canadian landed immigrant status.
+For the Trinity Washington University program, applicants should be US citizens or permanent residents.

 - University of the Witwatersrand